• Skip to primary navigation

 Upper Grand Canyon: Lees Ferry to Phantom Ranch by Raft, Hike to South Rim

 Starting at Lees Ferry (mile 0), Upper Grand Canyon expeditions end at Phantom Ranch (mile 88).
 To finish your trip here in the deepest part of the canyon, it takes hiking 7 to 9-miles up the Bright Angel Trail to the South Rim while gaining 5000 feet of elevation.
-These trips float the Colorado in around 5 to 6 days on oar and paddle rafts.
+These trips float the Colorado River in around 5 to 6 days on oar and paddle rafts.
 Motor rafting trips rarely end here.

 Upper Highlights